 What Else to do in Saint-Germain-en-Laye?

-- The farmers' market (Tuesdays, Fridays & Sunday mornings - the latter is the biggest);
+- The farmers' market - Tuesdays, Fridays & Sunday morning (the latter biggest).

-- The quaint boutiques!
-Even the several cheese shops alone are worth a stop.
-Check out Foucher's interior - it's like stepping back to 1923 when it opened.
+- The quaint shops - Even the several cheese shops alone are worth a stop.
+Check out Foucher's interior and step back to 1923 when it opened and my favourite, la ferme Saint-Suzanne, on rue au Pain (appropriately Bread Street!)

-- Walk in the extensive castle grounds (it's free), including the long terrace built by Le Nôtre overlooking Paris, plus a walk through the beautiful forest (the walks are all well signposted);
+- Walk in the extensive castle grounds (it's free), including the long terrace built by Le Nôtre overlooking Paris.
+Walk through the beautiful forest (all well signposted);

-- Visit the church across from the castle, where James VII Scotland rests;
+- Visit the church opposite the castle, where James VII Scotland is buried;

-- An afternoon visit to the Claude Debussy Museum, recently refurbished at N° 38 rue au Pain (closed Mon/Tues);
+- Claude Debussy Museum, the composer's birthplace at N° 38 rue au Pain (temporarily closed).

 - The Fête des Loges in July-August is one of Europe's biggest fairs.
 Shuttles run from the RER station.